JuliaPy/PyCall.jl/README.md

   thrown).
 The reason is that some Python modules (e.g. numpy) crash if their initialization routine is called more than once.
   Subsequent calls to `pyfinalize` do nothing.
-You must *not* try to access any Python functions or data (that has not been converted to native Julia types) after `pyfinalize` runs!
+You must *not* try to access any Python functions or data (that has not been *copied* to native Julia types) after `pyfinalize` runs!

 * The Python version number is returned by `pyversion()`, which returns